 Other relatives include Truddie Evans, Mae Gray, Ronald L. Fields and Karan Satterwhite.

-To plant a tree in memory of Mr. George Alexander Satterwhite, II, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Mr. George Alexander Satterwhite, II, please visit our floral store.